paullepoulpe/master-thesis/src/03_Background.md

 ## Optimizations

-Data processing application deal with data that is structured in collection of records (`Array`s of `Struct`s).
+Data processing applications deal with data that is structured in collections of records (`Array`s of `Struct`s).
 These collections are then queried to compute some information.
 Here is a toy example:

 ```scala
 case class PeopleRecord(name: String, age: Int,